Opinion Dynamics for Utility Maximizing Agents: Exploring the Impact of the Resource Penalty: Asymptotic Behavior of Opinions

-\end{lemma} \begin{proof} If $\agtiso = \varnothing$, then there is nothing to prove.
-So let $\agtiso \neq \varnothing$ and consider an arbitrary but fixed $i \in \agtiso$.
-Then from~\eqref{eq:func_split} and the definition of $\agtiso$, it is clear that $\dot{z}_i = S_i(z_i)$ is decoupled from the opinions of other agents.
-From~\eqref{eq:SC_sign}, it is clear that this scalar differential equation has a globally asymptotically stable equilibrium point at $m_i$. \end{proof}

 We next address the general case, where there may be some socially closed agents and some agents influenced by others.
 In this case, the parameters, such as importance weights, resources and inter-agent influence weights, all play a role in determining whether there is an equilibrium point, its uniqueness and its stability.
 Using Theorem~\ref{thm:contraction}, we present a sufficient condition for~\eqref{eq:dynamics} to have a unique globally exponentially stable equilibrium.
-We begin by stating an assumption. \begin{enumerate}[resume,label=\textbf{(A\arabic*)},wide=\parindent] \item \thmtitle{Weak antagonistic relations} For each agent $i \in \agt$,
+We begin by stating an assumption. \begin{enumerate}[resume,label=\textbf{(A\arabic*)},wide=\parindent] \item \thmtitle{Weak antagonistic relations} For each agent $i \in \agt$, $\wi> \enemysumi 2|\aik|$, where $\Nie$ is the set of enemies of $i$. \bulletend \end{enumerate}